 Yogic practices purify the nadis and remove obstructions to the flow of kundalini.
 They also increase the activity of prana, which stokes the fire of kundalini.
 As kundalini awakens, it rises through the central channel.
 Ideally, this brings about peacefulness, higher consciousness, and powers (siddhi).
 There are, however, potential complications.

 As prana rises within the body, it tends to dry out ojas.
 This is simply a function of its dry, air-like quality.
 Similarly, as tejas rises, it tends to burn out ojas, a function of its fire-like nature.
-Ojas, being comprised primarily of water, functions to protect, though, as I have noted, it is in danger of becoming depleted as prana and tejas rise.
+Ojas, being comprised primarily of water, functions to protect, though it is in danger of becoming depleted as prana and tejas rise.
 Once depleted, the result is serious imbalance in both the physical and subtle body.

-Symptoms of low ojas include poor stamina, sensitivity to minor environmental, mental, or physical stresses, chronic irritability, and easily losing one’s mental or emotional balance.
+Symptoms of low ojas include poor stamina, easily losing mental or emotional balance, chronic irritability, and sensitivity to minor environmental, mental, or physical stresses.
 Disturbances of prana appear as anxiety, hyperactivity, depression, and uncoordinated thought processes.
 Finally, tejas imbalances manifest as gullibility or cynicism.
 The exact nature of the imbalance can be determined by knowledgeable yogis or vaidyas (Ayurvedic practitioners), who then can administer a prescription to restore balance in the system.

 It is not only the sushumna that is in danger of this imbalance.
 These three subtle energies also function in the manovaha-srota and the samjna-vaha-srota.
 These are the channels of the mind and of consciousness.
 If ojas becomes depleted, the mind becomes unstable and the stream of consciousness is interrupted.
 The result is disturbed emotions, pathological thoughts, and susceptibility to influences from the subtle worlds.
 Western psychologists would classify this as psychosis.